 All meals are prepared by a chef and served in a dining tent.

-All drinks are included however please note that the selection of drinks is local and limited and excludes spirits.
+All drinks are included however please note that the selection of drinks is local and limited.

 The Penduka guides are highly experienced and trained and take every reasonable precaution to ensure your safety.

 We have contact with our base camp in Maun by 2 way radios or satellite telephones.

 Penduka offers window seats on all our scheduled safaris.

 Our vehicles have been specially designed to provide comfort and maximum pleasure in game viewing.
 Roof top hatches allow for ultimate game viewing and photographic opportunities.
 In addition the design of our vehicles allows us to operate year round.

 For your peace of mind and safety each vehicle is equipped with a radio and satellite telephone for communication.
 In addition we carry a full set of spare parts and should a breakdown occur we have the knowledge to fix almost all breakdowns in the bush, thus causing the least amount of inconvenience possible.